nickreich/data-stories/pages/instructor-schedule.md

 _Tuesday, week 3_

+ - go over a few items with the presentations: not tidy data, 3D pie charts
  - New lecture on data summaries, data variation
- - perception discussion
- - lecture on Principles of Analytic Data Graphics: relate to analyses of their data (25 min)
+ - exercise with visualizing dengue data

 _Thurs, week 3_